invertase/flutterfire_cli/README.md

 ##### target configuration

-A more advance configuration for developers more experienced with Xcode development would be to utilize multiple targets for their Flutter Apple platform setup.
+A more advanced configuration for developers more experienced with Xcode development would be to utilize multiple targets for their Flutter Apple platform setup.
 By default, a Flutter app comes with only one target - `Runner`.
 Once again, it does not matter where you write the `GoogleService-Info.plist` for target configuration.
 Let's imagine you have created a target for release and called it `ReleaseRunner`.
 Here is how to setup your Flutter Apple platform with target configuration:

 for iOS:
 ```